 The expanding population is also an issue.
 There are currently over 7 billion (that’s with a B) people on the planet.
 That’s up from less than an estimated less than 1 billion people only 200 years ago.
 6) According to National Geographic this number is expected to go up to 9.6 billion Earthlings by 2050.
 6) This won’t just put strains on water.
 It will also affect energy, food supply and the climate change.

 Investing in water can be a challenge.
 Although water is a commodity, there is no market to trade water like there is for oil, gold or cotton.
 Additionally, unless you have water rights, you don’t own the water.
 The three largest water utilities in the U.S. are American Water Works (AWK), Aqua America (WTR) and American States Water (AWR).
 Locally in Connecticut there is Connecticut Water Service (CTWS).
 Water companies of course are utilities.
 As such they have their own share of opportunities and issues.
 Generally utilities are more popular with investors looking for income via the dividends they pay.
 The challenges of course are several fold.
 First, as was mentioned above, the infrastructure is very dated.
 This will require additional capital investment.
 And utilities tend to be a capital-intensive business.
 To fund this capital, utilities frequently borrow money.
 After a very long period of near zero interest rates, we see Why The Fed Got Off its Assets and Raised Interest Rates.
-The increase in the borrowing costs will affect the utilities bottom line.
+The increase in the borrowing costs may affect the utilities bottom line.
 Additionally for utilities, at least some portion of their business is regulated.
 This regulation can be for rates charged and services rendered.

 Remember when investing you want to maintain a diversified investment portfolio.
 Utilities only comprise 3.9% of the S & P 500 as of September 30, 2016.
 6) Keep in mind this percentage includes all utilities including electric, gas and water.